Pryzmm/CoreConfig/README.md

 To use this in your own mod, you can add Jitpack as a repository, then implement my API directly into the mod.
 This makes having the configuration mod *optional* and players will not have to download CoreConfig alongside your mod.
 Below is how to implement it with gradle or maven.

 > [!NOTE]
-> If players do not have the CoreConfig mod installed, supplies default values will **ALWAYS** be used.
+> If players do not have the CoreConfig mod installed, supplied default values will **ALWAYS** be used.

 ```gradle
 repositories {